Sooyoung Park

-Sooyoung Park (born 1967) is an American and South Korean singer-songwriter, best known for fronting the bands Bitch Magnet and Seam.
+Sooyoung Park (born 1967) is an American singer-songwriter, best known for fronting the bands Bitch Magnet and Seam.
 In 1995 he co-founded Foundation of Asian American Independent Media, an art festival dedicated to showcasing Asian American culture.

 Early life

-Sooyoung Park was born in 1967 in upstate New York, but grew up in West Virginia and North Carolina.
+Sooyoung Park was born in 1967 in upstate New York, and grew up in West Virginia and North Carolina.
 He graduated from Oberlin College, where he was a founding member of the band Bitch Magnet.